 (Photo Credit © Milkos via iStock)

 Summer reading lists can represent pleasure or added burden to your life, depending on who creates them and whether the choices are optional or mandatory.
 You’ve certainly created them for your students, hoping to strike the right mix of classic and contemporary that offers something for everyone.
 But have you done the same for yourself?
 Have you created a summer reading list for yourself, made up of educational books and authors that you’ve been dying to read?
+As a teacher, you can get continuing education credits doing just that.

 If not, no problem; there are plenty of fabulous lists out there, created by passionate educators, administrators, and coaches.
 Here are a few suggestions from education web sites; browse through them and build your own bucket list for the rest of the summer.